 -

-For example, in the case of a demolition or renovation that cannot take place with the tenant.
+For example, in case of demolition or renovation that cannot take place with the tenant in place.

 -